-This commitment from Gavi represents a significant step towards achieving comprehensive protection against malaria in Nigeria.
-Malaria is a disease that affects millions of Nigerians every year, particularly children and pregnant women.
+This commitment from Gavi represents a significant step towards achieving comprehensive protection against malaria.
+Malaria is a disease that affects millions ofs every year, particularly children and pregnant women.
 With the inclusion of Nigeria in the malaria vaccine rollout, there is renewed hope for reducing the burden of this deadly disease.

 Prof Pate also acknowledged the substantial investments made by the National Primary Health Care Development Agency, state governments, and development partners.
 These investments have yielded commendable results in reaching children with life-saving vaccines.
 However, he also emphasized that there were still many children who had not received vital vaccinations and stressed the importance of ensuring their immunization.

 Earlier in July, Nigeria faced disappointment when it was initially excluded from the list of twelve countries across different regions in Africa slated to receive 18 million doses of the first-ever RTS,S/AS01 malaria vaccine from 2023 to 2025.
 This vaccine, the RTS,S/AS01, marks a groundbreaking development as it is the first vaccine recommended by the World Health Organization to prevent malaria in children residing in areas with moderate to high malaria transmission.